Bogdanp/personal-website/content/page/about.md

 time I contribute to and maintain various open source projects which you can find [here](/projects/) and on [my GitHub page][gh].

-I make and sell [Dramatiq], a distributed task processing framework for Python.
+I make [Dramatiq], a distributed task processing framework for Python.
 If you're fed up with Celery, you may want to check it out!

 If you want to get in touch, [email][em] me, or send me an [encrypted message][kb].
 Find out about new posts by subscribing